dknoma/bottest/README.md

 # EMW Discord Bot
 > This is a Discord bot used in a personal server to help organize workflow and make finding files more efficient.

+You found me!

+Welcome!
+This code right here is the code for a Discord bot that I am testing out.
+This bot is meant to allow my friends and I to figure out what kinds of ExGFX files, Levels, and Sublevels are taken, which ones need to be updated,

 ## Various Files